Bank of England's Carney says rate hike timing is still a question

 Before that, he had said a decision on whether to raise rates would come into sharper focus around the end of this year.
 But that was before the deepening of the slowdown in the global economy which has kept most BoE rate-setters on the fence.

-The cautious tone of the Bank has contrasted with the clearer message from the Federal Reserve that a first U.S. rate rise is likely to come next month.
+The cautious tone of the BoE has contrasted with the clearer message from the Federal Reserve that a first U.S. rate rise is likely to come next month.

 Carney has struggled previously with his attempts to give a clear steer on when rates might go up.
 His guidance was first knocked off course by a surprise plunge in Britain's unemployment rate and then by the slump in global oil prices.